Henry Killigrew (diplomat): Career

 He was the fourth son of John III Killigrew (d.1567) of Arwenack, the first Governor of Pendennis Castle, of an old Cornish family, by his wife Elizabeth, second daughter of James Trewenard of Trewenard.
 He was probably educated at Cambridge, but there is no definite information on the point.
 Killigrew served as a gentleman in the household of John Dudley, Duke of Northumberland, and became a lifelong follower of the Dudleys.

-On 18 February 1553, he was returned member of parliament for Newport-juxta-Launceston.
+On 18 February 1553, he was returned as one of the members of parliament for Newport-juxta-Launceston.
 He assisted Sir Peter Carew in escaping to the continent in January 1554, and during the remainder of Queen Mary of England's reign appears to have been in exile.
 Killigrew was in Paris in July 1556, when he was described by the English authorities as a rebel.
 From a French base, he and his brother Peter engaged in piracy.

 In August 1557, Henry was present at the Battle of St. Quentin, where Sir James Melville stated of him that "Harry Killygrew, an Englis gentilman, my auld friend", held his horse while he got his wound dressed after his escape.
 Killigrew was recalled to England on the accession of Elizabeth, and she employed him on various diplomatic missions, including one to Germany in connection with negotiations for a defensive league.

 In July 1559, he went for a short time to assist Nicholas Throckmorton in France.
+While Francis II of France was hunting at houses and estates belonging to the Duke of Guise in September 1559, Throckmorton, John Somers, and Killigrew toured Lorraine, visiting Toul, Metz, Thionville, Nancy, Saint-Nicolas-de-Port, and Saint-Dizier.

 Killigrew counted both Robert Dudley, Earl of Leicester and William Cecil, Lord Burghley as his patrons.
 He wrote to Dudley in 1562, regarding their Protestant policies: "In these cases, I take you to be as one".
 In July 1562 he led a military contingent at Rouen, as part of the Newhaven expedition.

 In June 1566, he was sent on a mission from Elizabeth to Mary, Queen of Scots, for the "declaration of sundry things necessary to be reformed between them for the preservation of their amity", and to congratulate her on the birth of Prince James.
 One issue was an accusation that a parrott sent to Mary had been stolen at Berwick-upon-Tweed.
 On 24 June 1566, the Earl of Moray escorted him to Edinburgh Castle where he met the Earl of Mar and went to the Queen's bedside, and after speaking with her, he saw Prince James with his wet-nurse.
 He returned to England in July.
 After the murder of Darnley he was sent to Scotland with a special message to the Queen of Scots, which he delivered to her "in a dark chamber".